oVirt/ovirt-site/source/documentation/quick-start-guide.html.md

 **To configure oVirt Node installation settings**

-1. Insert the oVirt Node 6.2-3.0 installation CD into your CD-ROM drive and reboot the machine.
-When the boot splash screen displays, press the Tab key and select Boot to boot from the hypervisor installation media.
+1. Insert the oVirt Node installation CD into your CD-ROM drive and reboot the machine.
+When the boot splash screen displays, select Start oVirt Node to boot from the Node installation media.
 Press Enter.
-2. On the installation confirmation screen, select Install RHEV Hypervisor and press Enter.
+2. On the installation confirmation screen, select Install Hypervisor and press Enter.
+3. Select the appropriate keyboard layout for your system.
-3. The installer automatically detects the drives attached to the system.
+4. The installer automatically detects the drives attached to the system.
 The selected disk for booting the hypervisor is highlighted in white.
 Ensure that the local disk is highlighted, otherwise use the arrow keys to select the correct disk.
 Select Continue and press Enter.
-4. You are prompted to confirm your selection of the local drive, which is marked with an asterisk.
+5. You are prompted to confirm your selection of the local drive, which is marked with an asterisk.
 Select Continue and press Enter.
-5. Enter a password for local console access and confirm it.
+6. Enter a password for local console access and confirm it.
 Select Install and press Enter.
 The oVirt Node partitions the local drive, then commences installation.
-6. Once installation is complete, a dialog prompts you to Reboot the hypervisor.
+7. Once installation is complete, a dialog prompts you to Reboot the hypervisor.
 Press Enter to confirm.
 Remove the installation disc.
-7. After the hypervisor has rebooted, you will be taken to a login shell.
+8. After the Node has rebooted, you will be taken to a login shell.
 Log in as the admin user with the password you provided during installation to enter the oVirt Node management console.
-8. On the hypervisor management console, there are eight tabs on the left.
-Press the Up and Down keys to navigate between the tabs and Enter to access them.
+9. On the Node hypervisor management console, there are eleven tabs on the left.
+Press the Up and Down keys to navigate between the tabs and Tab or right-arrow to access them.

 a.
 Select the Network tab.
 Configure the following options:

 *   Hostname: Enter the hostname in the format of hostname.domain.example.com.
 *   DNS Server: Enter the Domain Name Server address in the format of 192.168.0.254.
 You can use up to two DNS servers.
-*   NTP Server: Enter the Network Time Protocol server address in the format of rhel.pool.ntp.org.
-This synchronizes the hypervisor's system clock with that of the manager's.
+*   NTP Server: Enter the Network Time Protocol server address in the format of ovirt.pool.ntp.org.
+This synchronizes the hypervisor's system clock with that of the Engine's.
 You can use up to two NTP servers.
 Select Apply and press Enter to save your network settings.
 *   The installer automatically detects the available network interface devices to be used as the management network.
 Select the device and press Enter to access the interface configuration menu.
 Under IPv4 Settings, tick either the DHCP or Static checkbox.
 If you are using static IPv4 network configuration, fill in the IP Address, Netmask and Gateway fields.

 <!-- -->